 When a Hyper-V VM is added to a failover cluster (the cluster role for the VM is created), the cluster takes responsibility for keeping the VM running.
 The default behavior:

-Per the Microsoft Community Hub blog on Hyper-V VM failover policies, when there is a failure of a node, VMs are spread across the remaining cluster nodes and distributed to the nodes hosting the fewest VMs.
+Per the Microsoft Community Hub "Understanding Hyper-V Virtual Machine (VM) Failover Policies" post on the Failover Clustering blog, when there is a failure of a node, VMs are spread across the remaining cluster nodes and distributed to the nodes hosting the fewest VMs.
 The cluster takes one VM at a time, finds the surviving node with the lowest count, places the VM, then moves to the next.

 This default behavior is correct for most workloads.
 The VM goes down with the host, and the VM comes back somewhere else.
 Application sessions are interrupted, and clients reconnect.
 For stateless web tiers, file servers, print servers, jump hosts, monitoring infrastructure, and most line of business workloads, this is enough.